pirminschmid/BarrelfishOlympOS/README.md

 # Barrelfish
 [Barrelfish][barrelfish] is a research operating system.
 It is motivated by trends in hardware design: rapidly growing number of cores and heterogeneous computing resources even in single devices (SoC, CPU, GPU, FPGA).
 Barrelfish is based on design principles that are fundamentally different to monolithic / hybrid kernel implementations of most frequently run OS today (Linux, macOS, Windows; alphabetical order) and to used micro kernel OS (L4, Mach, Minix<sup>1</sup>).

-## Exokernel: CPU driver
+## From exokernel to multikernel: CPU drivers
-A lightweight exo kernel (CPU driver) is run for each core.
+A lightweight exokernel (CPU driver) is run for each core.
 Most of the functionality covered inside of monolithic kernels is handled by code running in user space, either in specific services or inside of a Barrelfish/AOS library that is linked to all user programs.
 As examples, page faults and even actual scheduling of threads are handled by this library.
 The kernel itself is designed to have amenable properties for reasoning and verification such as: each CPU driver runs on a single core with a single kernel stack, stateless design, no blocking system calls, all interrupts disabled while running CPU driver code.
 A CPU driver never allocates memory once it is booted and thus cannot run out of memory.

+Barrelfish pushes the exokernel concept even more.
+A separate kernel is run on each core.
 CPU drivers can be used in homogeneous and heterogeneous environments: "just" load the proper CPU driver matching the particular computing core.
+Bringing up a new core (see [core spawn][corespawn]) in Barrelfish is basically a case of booting a completely new kernel on that core.
+Maintaining state of the operating system changes from maintaining state inside of a monolithic system to maintaining state in a distributed system using distributed algorithms instead of local ones.
+Thus, the architecture of Barrelfish is called a multikernel.

 ## Capabilities
 Manipulating the virtual address space inside of the userspace leads to a critical question: How can the system assure that one user space process cannot manipulate the address space of another process (unless desired)?
 Barrelfish uses a partitioned capabilities system for almost all objects in the system.
 Capabilities<sup>2</sup> are an old concept in computer science.
 They are of particular interest because they solve both, the naming problem and the access control problem at the same time.